Lauren Price

+As an amateur, Price was simultaneously the holder of the Olympic Games, World, European Games and Commonwealth Games titles at Middleweight through 2019 and 2021, with the European championship (the EBA continental championship distinct from the European Games) being the only major prize eluding her, despite winning three bronze medals.

 Price also played football for several years with Cardiff City, winning the inaugural season of the Welsh Premier Women's Football League in 2013.
 Having captained Wales at under-19 level, she made her senior debut in 2012.
 She gave up playing football in 2014 to focus on her boxing career.

 Early life

-Price was born in Newport, Wales, but grew up in Ystrad Mynach, Caerphilly, where she was brought up by her grandparents.
+Price was born in Newport, Wales but grew up in Bargoed, Caerphilly, where she was brought up by her grandparents.
 She attended Heolddu Comprehensive School in Bargoed.
-She showed a keen interest in several sports, taking up football, netball and kickboxing at the age of ten, the last after encouragement from her grandfather.
+She showed a keen interest in several sports, taking up football, netball, and kickboxing at the age of ten, the last after encouragement from her grandfather.
 As a kickboxer, Price won a silver medal at a World Championships event in Athens in 2007 at the age of 13, competing against opponents twice her age, and became the youngest ever competitor in the British Championships.
 She went on to become a four-time world champion and six-time European champion in the sport and later competed in Taekwondo.